A job with added social value

 Since 2016, the providers of ground handling services at Munich Airport must satisfy numerous specifications with regard to occupational health and safety and qualifications during the process of a new license award.
 These binding standards will ultimately also improve the safety of the passengers and airlines.

 Back health – lifting aids in the baggage transportation system

-FMG installed lifting aids in all work stations on the baggage transportation system in Terminal 1 in 2016.
-Working with the relevant divisions, it tested and assessed various loading tools before installing the final aids.
-The aim of the lifting aids is to prevent chronic musculoskeletal disorders.
-Furthermore, they help employees with impaired health return to work.
+Lifting aids have been installed at the work stations in the baggage transportation system in Terminal 1.
+Various loading aids were tested and assessed beforehand, together with the technical departments.
+The aim of the lifting aids is to help prevent chronic musculoskeletal disorders.
+They also help employees with impaired health to return to work.